paycoreio/docs/docs/getting-started/setting-up-account.md

 To connect a **Payment Provider**, follow these steps:

 1. Click on [New Connection]({{custom.dashboard_base_url}}connect-directory/payment-providers) section to access providers directory.
 2. Select the desired provider and click on its logo.
 Payment providers, that are available for connection, are marked with `Ready` flag in the top right corner.
-Contact our [Customer Support](mailto:{{custom.support_email}}) if you don’t find a payment provider in the list of payment providers or integration is not yet implemented.
+Contact our <!--email_off-->[Customer Support](mailto:{{custom.support_email}})<!--/email_off--> if you don’t find a payment provider in the list of payment providers or integration is not yet implemented.
 We will do our best to deliver it right for you as soon as possible, generally under 7 business days.
 ![](images/connectors.png)
 3. Each connector has its unique properties and account credentials to connect.
 For more information please follow the steps of the accompanying [connection guide](https://docs.paycore.io/connectors/) for every provider to set up the connection properly.
 Once you set up everything, you must click **Save** to get online with the payment provider.
 To quickly test your integration with {{custom.company_name}}, you may connect a **Test Connector** in 2 clicks!
 ![](images/test-connector.png)